 Difference Between Men's and Women's average hourly pay (total workforce)

-Lower Quartile Men 0.29% higher
+Lower Quartile Women 1.09% higher

-Lower Middle Quartile Women 1.3% higher
+Lower Middle Quartile Men 1.9% higher

-Upper Middle Quartile Women 2.1% higher
+Upper Middle Quartile Women 4.3% higher

-Upper Quartile Men 22.6% higher
+Upper Quartile Men 14.7% higher

-Overall Mean Pay Gap is 23.66% - on average women at Barbour are paid 23.66% less than men
+Overall Mean Pay Gap is 19.52% - on average women at Barbour are paid 19.52% less than men

 Apart from the upper quartile there is very little difference between the average pay for men and women, the gap widens in the upper quartile.
+We have made significant progress in the upper quartile vs last year and will continue to work through the actions highlighted at the end of this report to ensure that we continue to narrow this gap.

-Our overall pay gap figure of 23.66% seems high and we have found this is influenced heavily by the number of women who are employed in our more senior roles within our head office departments.
+Our overall pay gap figure of 19.52% seems high and we have found this is influenced heavily by the lower number of women who are employed in our more senior roles within our head office departments.